pudly/schmopera-hugo/content/articles/3-chidlren-s-books-that-would-make-excellent-operas.md

 The wonderful book from the Marcel the Shell universe, [_The Most Surprised I've Ever Been_](https://www.penguinrandomhouse.ca/books/311550/marcel-the-shell-the-most-surprised-ive-ever-been-by-jenny-slate-and-dean-fleischer-camp/9780698198999), is so freaking heartwarming I just can't handle it.
 It's a story about a single moment in a day: Little Marcel is minding his own business, when suddenly he is flung up into the air.
 While he's up there — a whole 200 centimetres off the ground — he thinks about astronauts, his grandmother, popcorn, paper airplanes, and more.
 It's something beautiful that comes out of the mundane, a story that makes us remember that everyone around us is living their very own lives, full of thoughts and plans and surprises.

 It's a gorgeous setting for an opera short.
 I imagine it very through-composed, very stream-of-consciousness.
 Certainly, there's some gorgeous sound event when Marcel goes airborne, something that sets up a soundscape that makes us think of flight and fond memories.
 Surely, this opera sounds like a warm hug, padded harmonies mixed with — what else? — surprises.
+And Marcel is certainly a countertenor, no?

 <figure data-type="image">{{% md %}}![](https://res.cloudinary.com/schmopera/image/upload/v1632244812/media/2021/09/Marcel_mo2hmi.jpg){{% /md %}}